-The client uses the following notation to specify a datastore repository on the backup server.
+The client uses the following format to specify a datastore repository on the backup server (where username is specified in the form of user@realm):

 [[username@]server[:port]:]datastore

 The default value for username is root@pam.
 If no server is specified, the default is the local host (localhost).